 For more information about the technologies described earlier, see:

 Plug-ins are one of two methods used to initiate posting the message containing the data context to the Azure Service Bus, the other method being a custom workflow activity.
-There are two kinds of plug-ins supported by the Dynamics 365-Azure connection feature: out-of-box (OOB), and custom.
+There are two kinds of plug-ins supported by the Common Data Service-Azure connection feature: out-of-box (OOB), and custom.
 In either case, it is recommended that you register the plug-in to run asynchronously for best system performance.

 An Azure-aware OOB plug-in is provided with Common Data Service and can be registered using the Plug-in Registration Tool.
 This plug-in executes in full trust with the Common Data Service platform.
 You must register a plug-in 'step' in the event execution pipeline that identifies the message and entity combination that triggers the plug-in to execute and perform the posting notification.
 When executed, the plug-in notifies the asynchronous service, through a service endpoint notification service (IServiceEndpointNotificationService), to post the current request data context to the Azure Service Bus.